-The Academy trust brought forward an Unrestricted Fund balance of £754k.
-During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to £425k and the cost of generating such income was £318k.
-The unrestricted funds at the end of the period are £862k.
+The Academy trust brought forward an Unrestricted Fund balance of £862k.
+During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to £433k and the cost of generating such income was £365k.
+The unrestricted funds at the end of the period are £687k.
+A transfer of £243k from Unrestricted funds was completed in this period to support capital investments.